Feugmo/feugmo.github.io/_news/announcement_1.md

 # Current Positions
 ***

-## 1-2 MSc/PhD  starting in Sep 2023 and onwards:
+## 1-2 Graduate Studies  starting in Sep 2023 and onwards:

-1 or 2 fully funded MSc/PhD positions in  Computational Chemistry/Materials science and  Machine Learning  in my group
+1 or 2  Graduate positions in  Computational Chemistry/Materials science and  Machine Learning  in my group

 - **Project 1:** Accelerating the design of High Entropy Alloys using Machine Learning